 - For your information, fires need three things to start; a source of ignition (heat), a source of fuel (something that burns) and oxygen:

-- Sources of ignition are like heaters, lighting, naked flames, electrical equipment, smokers’ materials (cigarettes, matches etc), and anything else that can get very hot or cause sparks.
+- Sources of ignition are heaters, lighting, naked flames, electrical equipment, smokers’ materials (cigarettes, matches, etc), and anything else that can get very hot or cause sparks.